DsosaH/osticket-postconfg/README.md

 - Windows 10</b> (21H2)
 <h2>Configuring Roles</h2>
 <p>
-  osTicket, like most ticketing systems, depend on a hierarchy in order to correctly deliver the ticket depending on how urgent and dificult a task is.
-For this reason we need to create and assign the correct roles.<br>
+  osTicket, like most ticketing systems, depend on a hierarchy in order to correctly deliver the ticket depending on how urgent and difficult a task is.
+For this reason, we need to create and assign the correct roles.<br>
   To begin, we need to first access to osTicket using the user we designated as our Admin.
 Once inside, we'll need to go to the Admin Panel in order to make changes.
 </p>
 <p>